shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 $ git diff README.md
 ```
-8. If all the changes look good, you can now commit your changes and push them to the remote GitHub repo.
+8. If all the changes look good, you can now add, commit, and push your changes to the remote GitHub repo.
   - Add the `README.md` file as it looks now to the staging area:
 ```
 $ git add README.md